qlanners/qlanners.github.io/teaching.md

 In this role, I teach classes and 1-1 lessons, focusing on building a strong bond between dog and owner through positive reinforcement training.

-My collection of teaching experiences have stressed the importance of *listening* as a teacher.
-Each student (or dog) has a different background and brings different strengths to the table and the more I can connect with them the better I can understand how they learn and ultimately help them grasp the material.
+My collection of teaching experiences have stressed the importance of *listening*.
+Each student (or dog) has a different background and brings different strengths to the table and the more I can connect with them the better I can understand how they learn and ultimately help them succeed.

 *Teaching Assistant*, Software Tools for Data Science, Duke University, Durham, NC.
 Spring 2023.